 We want to debunk common whitening myths and instead give you healthy alternatives to make your teeth sparkle for summer.
 Remember, healthy teeth are glowing teeth!

-Lately, we’ve been seeing tons of advertisements for charcoal whitening pastes and scrubs.
-These scrubs and toothpastes have not been scientifically proven to have any whitening benefits.
+Lately, we’ve been seeing tons of advertisements for charcoal-whitening pastes and scrubs.
+These scrubs and toothpaste have not been scientifically proven to have any whitening benefits.
 In fact, scrubs that are too abrasive can have the opposite effect and wear down the enamel (the hard, white outer layer of the tooth), which exposes the softer yellow surface underneath, called dentin.
 This can also cause increased tooth sensitivity.

 A whitening toothpaste with the ADA Seal of Acceptance used twice daily will yield better results than a store-bought charcoal toothpaste or a homemade paste.
 The seal ensures that the product has been tested for safety and will not damage your teeth.